SciProgCentre/visionforge/README.md

 This repository contains [DataForge](http://npm.mipt.ru/dataforge/) (also [here](https://github.com/mipt-npm/dataforge-core)) components useful for visualization in various scientific applications.
-Currently, the main application is 3D visualization for particle physics experiments.
+The main application for now is 3D visualization for particle physics experiments.
+Other applications including 2D plots are planned for future.

 The project is developed as a Kotlin multiplatform application, currently targeting browser JavaScript and JVM.